IdiosApps/ShanghaiTeacherTips/index.md

 9. Start copying.

 TODO:
-- Start copying/monitoring when USB is inserted.
+- Start copying/monitoring when USB is inserted. [https://superuser.com/a/845411/485752 - starts at boot]
 - Only copy from a specific USB (any USB stick may take the letter "D").
 Can a later letter (U) assigned to this USB stick only?
 - Stop the copying/monitoring when the USB is removed.

 ## The dangers of sliding whiteboards